 - If the remediation is unsuccessful, the student will be referred to the Student Progress Committee which may recommend repeating the second year and will be on probation until the successful completion of a semester or dismissal.

 National Board Examination, Step 1

 All rising 3rd year students must sit for Step 1 of the United States Medical Licensing Exam (USMLE) before beginning their clinical rotations.
 If a student does not pass Step 1 on his/her first attempt, he/she will be allowed to complete the rotation in progress and receive credit if he/she is successful, both clinically and on any examinations but then must take a leave from 3rd year rotations and is placed on Independent Study to prepare further for Step 1.
-The student can take this examination no more that four (4) times within a 12 month period (per USMLE regulations – go to www.usmle.org/ for the full policy).
+The student can take this examination no more that four (4) times within a 12 month period (per USMLE regulations – see www.usmle.org/ for the full policy).
 The student will be registered for an Independent Study Course until a passing score is achieved.
-The student is required to meet with the Associate Dean for Students or designee, and it is required that an academic enhancement plan is created.
+The student is required to meet with the Associate or Assistant Dean for Students, and it is required that an academic enhancement plan is created.
 If the student fails the examination more than one time, he/she will be placed on probation.
 He/she will be registered for the Independent Study Course until a passing score is achieved .The student will then be on academic probation until he/she passes Step 1.
 Once a passing score is received, the student will be eligible to begin his/her next scheduled rotation.
 Students who do not pass Step 1 on their third attempt are eligible for dismissal.